PMET-public/module-data-install/README.md

    * `template_manager` - Images used in `templates.csv`
    * `wysiwyg` - CMS images.
 It is recommended that they be placed in a unique subdirectory to make it cleaner in the UI if multiple data packs are loaded.
 The path needs to match what is referenced in CMS items.
    * `email` - email logo as defined in config files

+4. If you are zipping a Data Pack for upload via the Commerce interface, the .zip file should include the entire folder and its contents.
+Just zipping the folder contents will generate an error on import.

 ### Handling of the default `base` website